Beat-YT/FNFestival-Events/README.md

 # Fortnite Festival Text Events

-This is a little documentation for the events in fortnite festival midis
+This is a brief documentation of the events in Fortnite Festival midis.

 ## SECTION

-Section is an optional track that only contains events that identifies the [structure of the song](https://www.masterclass.com/articles/songwriting-101-learn-common-song-structures)
+The section is an optional track that contains events identifying the [structure of the song](https://www.masterclass.com/articles/songwriting-101-learn-common-song-structures).

 - `[intro]`
 - `[verse]`